awgrover/every-py/README.md

 #### 7. `yourobject.start()` # Start/restart

-Remember, a duration/non-repeating/timer object (has the trailing `0` in its pattern), starts out as non-running: it's false till you `.start` it and it's interval(s) expire.
+Remember, a duration/non-repeating/timer object (has the trailing `0` in its pattern), starts out as non-running: it's false till you `.start`.

-Typically useful to re-use a duration/non-repeating/timer after it has finished all of it's intervals.
+Typically useful to start a duration/non-repeating based on an event, or re-use a duration/non-repeating/timer after it has finished all of it's intervals.

 Also useful to synchronize the period/interval to a start time. `Every` objects for repeating periods have a start time that is set when they are constructed.
 Duration/non-repeating "start" when you call `.start()`.
 But, you could also synchronize a repeating pattern by setting the start (or updating it).